Ab-initio simulation of excited-state potential energy surfaces with transferable deep quantum Monte Carlo: Methods

 We generalize the training of the wave function model by iterating through a dataset of molecular geometries $\boldsymbol{\Re}$.
 This amounts to minimizing the average loss \eqref{eq:excited_state_optimization} over the whole dataset

 In order to sample electrons for the estimation of the expectation value of the loss function at each training iteration, we employ the Metropolis algorithm and keep independent Markov chains for each geometry of the dataset in memory.
 To retain sufficiently large electron batches (electron batch sizes) for sufficiently accurate estimates of the expectation values, we subsample the dataset of molecules and alternate between successive batches (molecule batch size).
-While we find the training to be fairly unsensitive to the exact choice of molecule batch size, a round robin approach with a molecule batch size of one \cite{scherbela2022} can lead to the Markov chains of other molecules going stale, especially for large datasets.
-Therefore, when considering larger molecule datasets, a compromise between electron batch size and molecule batch size is made (details can be found in the Supplementary Information).
+While we find the training to be fairly insensitive to the exact choice of molecule batch size, a round robin approach with a molecule batch size of one \cite{scherbela2022} can lead to the Markov chains of other molecules going stale, especially for large datasets.
+Therefore, when considering larger molecule datasets, a compromise between electron batch size and molecule batch size is made (details can be found in Supplementary Section \ref{sec:app:hyperparameters}).
 To account for the changes of the electron distribution due to updates of the wave function parameters, we employ a decorrelation sampler that equilibrates the Markov chains before drawing each batch of electron samples.
+While the approach of keeping a stack of independent Markov chains for all molecules of the dataset convinces through its simplicity, scaling to datasets with thousands of molecular geometries it eventually hits its limitations.
+In these cases the sampling can be replaced by either updating nuclear configurations within the Markov chains and warping electrons alongside the nuclei \cite{gao2023b} or initializing fresh Markov chains at every new molecular geometry \cite{foster2025}.